Catoni-style confidence sequences for heavy-tailed mean estimation: Introduction

 forms a $(1-\alpha)$-CI at every $t$, which is of shrinkage rate $\mathcal{O}(t^{-1/2})$ and growth rate $\mathcal{O}(\alpha^{-1/2})$.
 Strengthening the assumption from \eqref{eqn:var-bound} to subGaussianity with variance factor $\sigma^2$ \citep[Section 2.3]{boucheron2013concentration}, the Chernoff bound ensures that $(1-\alpha)$-CIs can be constructed by

-Here, a sharper growth rate of $\mathcal{O}\left(\sqrt{\log(1/\alpha)}\right)$ is attained, under the stronger subGaussianity assumption.
+i.e.\ the stronger subGaussianity assumption leads to a sharper growth rate of $\mathcal{O}\left(\sqrt{\log(1/\alpha)}\right)$.
 It is \citet[Proposition 2.4]{catoni2012challenging} who shows the striking fact that by discarding the empirical mean $\widehat{\mu}_t$ and using an influence function instead to stabilize the outliers associated with heavy-tailed distributions, a $\mathcal{O}(\log(1/\alpha))$ growth rate can be achieved even when only the variance is bounded \eqref{eqn:var-bound}; similar results can be found in the recent survey by \citet{lugosi2019mean}.

 In the realm of confidence sequences, we see that recent results by \citet{howard2021time, waudby2020estimating}, while often requiring stringent Chernoff-type assumption on the distribution, all have $\mathcal{O}\left(\sqrt{\log t/t}\right)$ shrinkage rates and $\mathcal{O}\left(\sqrt{\log(1/\alpha)}\right)$ growth rates.
-For example, Robbins' famous two-sided normal mixture confidence sequence for subGaussian $\cP$ with variance factor $\sigma^2$ (see, e.g., \citep[eq.
-(3.7)]{howard2021time}) is of the form
+For example, Robbins' famous two-sided normal mixture confidence sequence for subGaussian $\cP$ with variance factor $\sigma^2$ (see e.g., \citet[Equation (3.7)]{howard2021time}) is of the form